Hinduism in Indonesia: Official Census (2010)

 According to the 2010 Census, there were a total of 4,012,116 Hindus in Indonesia, compared to 3,527,758 Hindus in 2000 Census.
 While the absolute number of Hindus increased, the relative percentage of Hindus in Indonesia decreased from 2000 to 2010 because of lower birth rates among the Hindu population compared to the Muslim population.
 The average number of births per Hindu woman varied between 1.8 and 2.0 among various islands, while for the Muslim population it varied between 2.1 and 3.2 per woman.

 Official Census (2000)

-According to the 2000 census, Hindus made up 1.79% of the total Indonesian population.
-Bali had the highest concentration of Hindus with 88.05% of its population professing Hinduism agama.
+According to the 2000 census, the Hindu population was 3,527,758, which was 1.79% of the total Indonesian population.
+Bali had the highest concentration of Hindus with 88.05% of its population professing Hinduism.
+Parisada Hindu Dharma Indonesia, a major Indonesian Hindu organisation, had contested Indonesia's demographic counts, saying that the count grossly undercounts the Hindu population, stating that it is closer to 18 million.

 The percentage of Hindus in the total population declined from the 1990 census, and this is largely attributed to lower birth rates and immigration of Muslims from Java into provinces with high Hindu populations.
 In Central Kalimantan there has been progressive settlement of Madurese from Madura.
 The details are given below: